96yrlee/Covid-19InfoApp/README.md

 All data called from the API will be saved to the database.
 This information should be made available to view and should be called instead of the API if it's already saved.

-The exact details on how the services and Breceivers will be used is still shaky.
-So that detail may be changed.
+~~The exact details on how the services and Breceivers will be used is still shaky.
+So that detail may be changed.~~ EDIT: It has changed, see above

 ## Credits & Licensing

 The MIT license is used - if you want to use this app or improve it, go ahead.
-Credits to disease.sh for the free API, which provides all the data.
+Credits to disease.sh for the free API, which provides the webservice, and to John Hopkins and WHO for the actually data, and the api's other sources.

 Note: Google and Apple both forbid individually made covid-19 apps, and rightfully so - profitteerin, misinformation, etc are legit worries.
 Best to leave that to official Orgs.
 So, if for some reason you actually want to use this, you'll need to get android studio to build and upload the app.